Return to Home Return to Overview Strategy Guide

 I have bubble at the same time as the Titanspawner!

-The Bloodstone Shard always MUST to go to the Titanspawner, this means that the bubbles also MUST go to the Titanspawner.
-General rule of thumb is to always do bubbles next to the Titanspawn when both are up.
+If you are killing spawners, the Bloodstone Shard MUST go to the Titanspawner.
+This means that the bubbles must also go there.
+General rule of thumb is to always do bubbles next to the spawner when both are up.

 I have bubble at the same time as the Titanspawner and the second bubble is tank!

-In this case they should call for a backup tank immediately and run to the Titanspawn.
-Usually there is always someone who can backup tank for a bit, like a DPS from the ranged team, or one of the healers.
+In this case the tank should immediately call for a backup and run to the spawner.
+Usually there is always someone who can backup tank for a bit, often one of the healers.

 I have bubble but I am running back from Sulfuric Geyser!